Andy Olson (American football)

 Andrew Olson (born September 17, 1982) is an arena football coach and former wide receiver.
 He was previously the head coach for the Spokane Shock and Portland Thunder of the Arena Football League (AFL).
 He played his college football at the Western Washington University, and was an af2 wide receiver from 2008 to 2009.
 He has been a football coach since 2011.
 After being the offensive coordinator for the Spokane Shock in 2011, he became the Shock head coach in 2012.

 Olson grew up in Washington then continued his high school career at W. F. West High School in Chehalis, Washington.
 Andy then enrolled at Western Washington University, and played wide receiver on the Western Washington Vikings football team from 2001 to 2005.

 The Spokane Shock signed Olson after he went unselected in the 2006 NFL draft.
 He played 2 years as a wide receiver in the af2 with the Shock (2008–2009), helping them win the last ArenaCup in 2009.

 In 2011, while being one year removed from the af2, Olson was named offensive coordinator for the Shock, who had moved up to the Arena Football League.
 Under head coach Rob Keefe, whom Olson had played for in 2009.
 After the Shock lost during the 2011 postseason, Keefe was fired, and Olson was offered the head coaching job of the Shock.
 Olson helped the Shock return to the postseason in 2013, while also coaching the league MVP, Offensive Player of the Year and Wide Receiver of the Year.

 On September 11, 2015, Olson was named the head coach of the Portland Thunder.
 However, before he could coach a down in Portland, he and his staff were abruptly replaced by new head coach Ron James on January 30, 2016 by the AFL weeks after they took over the team.

 Early life

 Olson attended W. F. West High School in Chehalis, Washington.
 While at W. F. West, Olson was a member of the football, wrestling and soccer teams.
 As a member of the football team, he finished his career with 94 receptions, 1,758 yards and 13 touchdowns.
 Olson was drawing attention from many colleges, but lost scholarship offers when he tore his MCL in the final game of high school football.

 College career

 Olson accepted a scholarship offer from Western Washington University where his brother, Lann, had been a linebacker.

 Professional career

-Georgia Force

 Olson spent six weeks on the practice squad of the Arena Football League's Georgia Force, before being released.

-Spokane Shock

 Olson was signed by the Spokane Shock of af2 quickly after his release from the Force.
 Olson played the 2008 and 2009 seasons with the Shock, collecting over 220 receptions.